ZaidRais/stickitup-review-assigment/README.md

 # stickitup-review-assigment
-this website is developed just to show my skill in web development the copyright of all image and video belong to their respective owners.
+this website is developed just to show my skill in web development the copyright of all image and video belong to their respective ownrs.

 to visite website: https://zaid-stickitup-assigment.netlify.app/